Get

 As cats age, things may not be as clear to them as they once were.
 Don’t let this dishearten you.
 Listening to hour-long meowing sessions might be annoying, but you can find creative ways to curb the behavior—even if it means separating yourself from the problem altogether.

-Other signs of dementia can include:
+Some of the signs of feline cognitive decline can include:

 • Disorientation